jabadymandry/github-flow/05-Docker/02-Twitter-API/README.md

   postgres_data:
 ```

-The idea here it to migrate what is _configurable_ in the `docker-compose.yml`, and only keep what is static (such as packages, dependencies definition) in the `Dockerfile`.
+The idea here it to migrate what is _configurable_ from the `Dockerfile` into the `docker-compose.yml`, and only keep what is static (such as packages, dependencies definition) in the `Dockerfile`.

+So now we have two services: `web` and `db`, that are respectively based on our custom image (created earlier through the `Dockerfile`), and the `postgres` image.

+👀 See the `volumes` keyword here ?
+In a few words - just to introduce the concept:

+* In order to be able to save (persist) data and also to share data between containers, Docker came up with the concept of **volumes**
+* Quite simply, volumes are directories (or files) that  live "outside" the container, on the host machine (in our case, your laptop)
+* From the container, the volume acts like a folder which you can use to store and retrieve data.
+It is simply a _mount point_ to a directory on the host
+* In other words: here the `/var/lib/postgresql/data/` directory from the `db` container "points towards" the `postgres_data` volume on your host.
+All the database data will end up in this volume
+* **But why ?** 🤔 Well if you stop and remove your container, you do not want its persistent data to be lost as well.
+So it is kept safe on the docker host, and you can re-attach the volume to any new container you would like to run !

 Let's perform a few initial steps to setup the containers and databases we will need: